RayHightower/RayHightower.com/sudo-disclaimer/index.markdown

 ---
 layout: page
-title: "Sudo Disclaimer"
+title:
 comments: false
 sharing: true
 footer: false
 ---
 ###You Could Destroy Everything With Sudo

-{% include image.html align="right" img="/images/sudo-make-me-a-sandwich.png" caption="Sudo, courtesy of XKCD.com." alt="Sudo, courtesy of XKCD.com." %}
+{% include image.html align="right" img="/images/sudo-make-me-a-sandwich.png" caption="Sudo, illustrated by XKCD.com." alt="Sudo, illustrated by XKCD.com." %}

 Some of posts on this blog will ask you to use the `sudo` command.
 Sudo endows users with great power.